eivinhb/spring-cache-blogpost/README.md

 We need functionality that Guava gives us.
 At this point, there are no ready made implementations of Guava with Spring Cache Abstraction that I have found.
 (Lets start implementing)
 Spring provides an implementation of [EHcache](http://ehcache.org/), a well proven cache system.

-What we need to make use of this is to replace our concurrentMapCache with a EH cache manager:
+What we need to make use of this is to replace our concurrentMapCache with a EHcache manager:
 CODE HERE!

-To configure the eh cache we use ehcache.xml on the classpath: (CHECK XML!! (name))
+To configure the EHcache we use ehcache.xml on the classpath: (CHECK XML!! (name))

 	<ehcache>
 		<diskStore path="java.io.tmpdir"/>